browserengineering/book/book/visual-effects.md

 ```

 Change `DrawText` and `DrawRect` to use the rasterizer in a straightforward
 way.
-For exampe, here is `DrawText.execute`:
+For example, here is `DrawText.execute`:

 ``` {.python}
     def execute(self, scroll, rasterizer):